Licone7/Leclair-Engine/README.md

 L'éclair Engine is a WIP game engine focused on providing an easy to use, yet powerful method of creating beautiful games.
 As the engine isn't finished, contributing is much wanted!

+## Contributing
+Contributing to the engine is much appreciated, no matter how small or large the contribution.
+Interested?
+Then see our contribution guide here.

 ## Technologies
 Java 17
 LWJGL 3.3.1